Vectors

 First is to iterate through a collection manually using

-and multiply each element with2
+forand multiply each element with2.Multiple

-.Then push it into
+elementby2.Then push it into

-variable.You can read more about it in Looping Through a Collection with for.
+outputvariable.You can read more about it in Looping Through a Collection with for.

 Second is to iterate through a collection using iterators and multiply each element with

-to a collection will returnIter
+iter()to a collection will returnItertype.Then calling

-can take anything iterable, and turn it into a relevant collection.You can read more about iterators in here: Iteration and the trait here" Iterator Trait.
+map()to produces a new iterator which calls given closure on each element of the original iterator.
+Ref: trait.iterator method.map.collect()can take anything iterable, and turn it into a relevant collection.You can read more about iterators in here: Iteration and the trait here" Iterator Trait.

 Last updated